AiJared/DSA_in_python/README.md

 combinations we came up with for 3 cities, while the factorial of 4, 4!, is 4 * 3 * 2 * 1 = 24
 which is number of combinations we came up with for 4 cities.

 In solving the travelling salesman problem, the most efficient algorithm will have a **factorial/combinatorial runtime**.
 On low values of n algorithms of a factorial runtime may be used with larger values like 200! it would take longer than humans have been alive to solve the problem.

 Plotting the runtime on a graph, an algorithm that solves a problem with a factorial runtime has a worst case of **O(n!)**.
-Studying exponential runtimes like this one are usefull for two reasons
+Studying exponential runtimes like this one are usefull for two
+reasons:
  1. In studying how to make those algorithms efficient, we develope strategies that are usefull across the board and can be potentially used to make even existing algorithms efficient.
  2. It is important to be aware of problems that take a long time to solve, knowing right a way that a problem can take longer than realistic amount of time to solve, helps you focus on other aspects of the problem.

 ## How to Determine the Worst Case Complexities of Different Algorithms